Darr-Eire/ohmycompetitions/REFERRAL_SYSTEM_STATUS.md

 ✅ Error handling comprehensive
 ✅ Mobile optimization complete

-The enhanced account page now provides users with a professional, comprehensive dashboard that showcases their tickets, tracks their referral success, and encourages social sharing - all with real-time data integration and beautiful, themed presentation.
+The enhanced account page now provides users with a professional, comprehensive dashboard that showcases their tickets, tracks their referral success and encourages social sharing - all with real-time data integration and beautiful, themed presentation.

 **Status: COMPLETE** 🎉